testbenchcc/markdown-notes-app/README.md

 The goal is to preserve the existing layout, button placements, search position, and overall UX while modernizing the internals.

-## Current Implementation Status (v0.1.0 bootstrap)
+## Current Implementation Status (v1.0.0 stable release)

 - FastAPI application skeleton in `main.py` with `GET /health`.
 - Notes root resolved from `NOTES_ROOT` env var or defaulting to `notes/` under the app root (directory is created on startup).
-- `requirements.txt` defines the initial backend dependencies (FastAPI + Uvicorn); the rest of this document describes the target architecture for later roadmap stages.
+- `requirements.txt` defines the backend dependencies (FastAPI + Uvicorn and related libraries); the rest of this document summarizes the implemented architecture as of v1.0.0.
 - Minimal SPA shell under `static/` (`index.html`, `styles.css`, `app.js`) served from the FastAPI app at `/`.
 - Frontend currently uses the legacy layout structure (nav pane, divider, content pane), calls `/health` to display basic status information, and loads note content into the viewer when a note is selected from the tree using `GET /api/notes/{note_path}`.
 - Left-hand notes tree is implemented with **Fancytree**, backed by `/api/tree` (v0.4.0 work-increment).